Get To Know Our Team

 Dr. McCoy then returned to Detroit, MI and spent time working as general practitioner while honing in on her soft tissue and orthopedic surgery skills.
 Although she enjoys working in the various specialties, Dr. McCoy joined the AVCG team to focus on surgery.
 She is excited to be a part of the team and work with two doctors who have similar interests as her.

-Recently married, Dr. McCoy and her husband have 1 cat, Pawkeye, and 1 dog, Marlie Quinn.
+Dr. McCoy has 1 cat, Pawkeye, and 1 dog, Marlie Quinn.
 She enjoys traveling, painting/sketching, exercising and arm knitting in her spare time.

 Recognizing her passion for animals at a young age, Dr. Razza built a life for herself that revolved around them.
 She graduated Summa Cum Laude from North Carolina State University with her bachelor’s degree in Animal Science.
 Wanting to diversify her skill set, Dr. Razza worked in a variety of settings such as human pharmaceuticals, wildlife rehabilitation, animal shelters, a dairy farm, cheetah conservation and reproduction, transgenic research, and several veterinary hospitals (both small animal and equine).